 The "best hummus in town" - that's what the founders of Kanaan say about themselves.
-And I can’t argue with it.
+And you can’t argue with it.
 In addition, the vegan-vegetarian deli contributes to international understanding, as it is managed by an Israeli and a Palestinian.
-Hummus, falafel, and shakshuka are the big hits on the menu, but my personal tip is the Israeli-Palestinian breakfast, which is served every weekend with hummus pancakes & co.
+Hummus, falafel, and shakshuka are the big hits on the menu, but the tip is the Israeli-Palestinian breakfast, which is served every weekend with hummus pancakes & co.

 Tip 2: Azzam

 At Azzam in Sonnenallee, there is fresh hummus and falafel etc. If you don't find that Kanaan is the best hummus restaurant, you should definitely try Azzam, which has been known for its creamy hummus for many years.
 Hummus is even served for breakfast here - exactly the place for Hummus lovers.
 The owner, Hussam Azzam, is in fact Palestinian and comes from Lebanon - and hummus means home to him.

 When: 9am - 11pm

 "Make hummus, not walls."
 That's how Hummus & Friends welcomes you in Mitte.
 The restaurant is particularly famous for its multi-storey etagere with three different types of hummus: natural, with avocado, and with beetroot - impossible to decide which one is best.

 Where: Oranienburger Straße 27, Mitte